CatalogueLegacies/antconc.github.io/_episodes/04-settings.md

 - "You can export and import settings"
 ---

-As discussed in the [previous episode](https://cataloguelegacies.github.io/antconc.github.io/03-layout/index.html), in AntConc setting can be reached via the navbar and are separated into `Global Settings` (which contains settings that apply to all tools, including font sizes and colours) and `Tool Preferences` (which contains tool specific settings).
+As discussed in the [previous episode](https://cataloguelegacies.github.io/antconc.github.io/03-layout/index.html), in AntConc settings can be reached via the navbar and are separated into `Global Settings` (which contains settings that apply to all tools, including font sizes and colours) and `Tool Preferences` (which contains tool specific settings).
 Note that in some versions of AntConc `Global Settings` and `Tool Preferences` appear together under the heading `Settings`.

 ## Global Settings

 The `Global Settings` screeen has seven categories, all of which are described in the [AntConc help pages](https://www.laurenceanthony.net/software/antconc/).
 We will focus on two of these: `Character Encoding` and `Token Definition`.

 The `Character Encoding` category has one option: to edit how the text is encoded.
-By default, the encoding is set to `Unicode (UTF-8)`, which is the most common [character encoding](https://en.wikipedia.org/wiki/UTF-8) set for text that uses the latin or roman alphabet.
+By default, the encoding is set to `Unicode (UTF-8)`, which is the most common [character encoding](https://en.wikipedia.org/wiki/UTF-8) set for text that uses the Latin alphabet.
 We will leave this setting unchanged, but if we hit `Edit` we note that AntConc supports encodings for a range of character sets.

 `Token Definition` contains a number of options that Antconc will use to define which tokens (letters, numbers, punctuation) should be treated as important.
-For example, if ampersands are regularly used in a corpus to represent the word `and`, we would need to make sure that AntConc treated the token "&" as an item of interst, rather than passed over it.
+For example, if ampersands are regularly used in a corpus to represent the word `and`, we would need to make sure that AntConc treated the token "&" as an item of interest, rather than passed over it.
 Equally, for catalogue data where series of numbers are used to represent a feature of the collections, lingustic analysis of that data might benefit from being able to - say - conduct sorts that include those sequences.

 Note that `Letter` is ticked by default (otherwise AntConc would have nothing to analyse!).
-For the purposed of these training materials, you should also tick `Number`, `Punctuation`, and `Symbol`.
+For the purpose of these training materials, you should also tick `Number`, `Punctuation`, and `Symbol`.
 To save your settings, hit `Apply`.

 > ## Saving settings
 >